kodecocodes/SC_JoshSteele/For Instructor/Contacts-01-MakeShowPick/README.md

     contactViewController.hidesBottomBarWhenPushed = true
 ```

-Next, disallow editing and actions on the view controller
+Next, disallow editing and actions on the view controller - we're in read only mode here

 ```
     //3